Samedov2020/100_days_challenges_python/README.md

 **Task-2** You are going to write a program that calculates the highest score from a List of scores.
 **Task-3** You are going to write a program that calculates the sum of all the even numbers from 1 to X. If X is 100 then the first even number would be 2 and the last one is 100
 **Task-4** You are going to write a program that calculates the sum of all the odd numbers from 1 to X. If X is 100 then the first odd number would be 1 and the last one is 99
+**Task-5** You are going to write a program that automatically prints the solution to the FizzBuzz game.